 SUBSCRIBE to our Lakeside Learning mailing list to receive updates about application deadlines and program changes!

-This field trip program is made possible by Cargill Salt.
+This field trip program is made possible thanks to the generous support of Cargill Salt.

 Trip size is limited to 75 students and is restricted to schools within the Tooele District ONLY.